Atom bank review

 • Your mortgage: If you have a mortgage with Atom, you’ll be able to view your repayments on screen.
 This will let you know how much and when you need to pay back your loan.
 Read our Atom bank mortgage review to learn more.

-• Business loans: Atom offers business loans and buy-to-let loans for small businesses and sole traders, available through intermediary brokers.
+• Business loans: Atom offers business loans available through intermediary brokers.

 • Help and support: Check out the FAQs, use the live chat feature or phone Atom Bank directly from the app.
-You can also provide feedback or start a complaint here.
+You can also provide feedback or start a complaint there.

 How safe is Atom bank?

 You might also have concerns about the bank’s day-to-day security features – how effective is the bank at stopping fraud?
 Well, it offers broadly the same security features as a traditional banking app.
-Instead of using the standard passcode and password combination, Atom bank uses face and voice recognition to keep your money safe.
-The Atom app asks for a selfie and voice clip when logging in.
+As well as a passcode, Atom bank uses face and voice recognition to keep your money safe.
+When you log in, you’ll need to provide either a selfie, passcode or voice clip.

 Can Atom be used abroad?